 - A grating sound or sensation within the joint, called crepitus

 - Any injury to the tendons, ligaments, and muscles around the hip

 Your healthcare provider may also want to do imaging tests to better examine the hip joint.
 An x-ray can show if the joint space is normal or has narrowed due to osteoarthritis, if the bones have changed, or if there are any bone spurs.
-Some other tests your healthcare provider may recommend so they can see the tissues and bones of the hip are a CT scan, MRI, or a bone scan.
+If the problem cannot be diagnosed with simple x-rays, an MRI is occasionally necessary to further diagnose the problem.